-Refer to the shop drawings to see the specifics that are particular to the door you are installing because we custom design our doors for each customer's order, and the images below only represent the basic framework of the S-3000.
+Refer to the shop drawings to see the specifics that are particular to the door you are installing.

+We custom design our doors for each customer's order, and the images below only represent the basic framework of the A-750.